spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 {% info_block warningBox "Verification" %}

-Make sure the Data Exchange API section has been added to the Backoffice navigation.
+Make sure the Data Exchange API section has been added to the Back Office navigation.

 {% endinfo_block %}